How to Plan A White Rim Trail Self-Supported Bikepacking Adventure

 We also made a kangaroo rat very (briefly) happy when he dived headfirst into my pannier filled with food.
 Keep your bags zipped up and secured at night or you find them ravaged by rodents in the morning.

-Fitness & abilities
+Fitness & Riding ability

 Doing a self-supported bikepacking trip along the White Rim Trail is no joke because of its remoteness and lack of water so it shouldn’t be taken lightly.
 If riding 35+ miles and day with a 70-80lb bike sounds out of your league, then consider doing this trip with a 4×4 support vehicle or signing up for a tour.